-Indications for PRP continue to grow.
 What is PRP?
 How much does it cost for PRP?
 Is PRP Covered by Health Insurance?
+Is PRP covered by Medicare?
 Let’s dig in.

 PRP stands for platelet-rich plasma.
 This is a concentration of the patient’s own blood platelets in their serum.
 Blood is drawn from a peripheral site such as the arm or hand and then spun down in a centrifuge concentrating the platelets.
 Platelets contain growth factors and chemical mediators which can reduce inflammation, pain, improve blood flow and turbocharge the natural healing process.
 Current indications for PRP include patellar, hamstring and Achilles tendon injuries, golfer’s elbow, and mild knee osteoarthritis (1).

 The cost of PRP can vary significantly based upon where you live and the medical resources available in your community.
 The average cost for a PRP injection is between $1000-2000 for a single joint.
 Costs can vary.
 Factors that may impact price include: